 How to Get to the Yorkshire Dales

 Leeds Bradford airport is ideally placed to access The Yorkshire Dales.
 Despite its name, the airport is actually situated in Yeadon, near Otley in Lower Wharfedale and you can drive straight out of the airport and be in open country in minutes without going anywhere near either City.
 Indeed, if prevailing winds dictate that your flight will approach from the North, your first view of the Dales may be the surrounding moorland dotted with tiny white specks (sheep).
-Leeds Bradford is a major hub for Jet2.com, Ryanair and Monarch who are all low cost airlines serving many destinations in Europe.
+Leeds Bradford is a major hub for Jet2.com and Ryanair who are all low cost airlines serving many destinations in Europe.
 BA have a number of daily flights to London, and KLM fly to Amsterdam which can provide onward connections to virtually anywhere in the world.
 Avis, Enterprise, Europcar and Hertz all have outlets at the airport for car rental.

 Leeds and York are the main rail hubs in the area, with countless connections to Cities across the UK.
 All the major car rental companies have outlets in both Cities, though none have offices actually at the station so arrange rental before you arrive.

 From Western England and Western Scotland – the M6 Junction 36 intersects with the A65 South of Kendal and provides access to the Western Dales.
 Junction 37 intersects with the A684 West of Sedbergh, giving access to Wensleydale.
 Junction 38 leads to the A685 which leads to Swaledale.

 From North East England/ Eastern Scotland – the A1 gives access to Swaledale via the Richmond turn off and A6108, and Wensleydale by leaving the road at Leeming Bar and taking the A684 to Bedale.